-If your jet ski is damaged or causes damage to other people or their property while attached to a trailer, it is excluded from jet ski insurance because it is on the road.
-This is a matter for your car insurance – and you should be covered if you have a Comprehensive car insurance policy.
+If your jet ski causes damage to other people or their property while attached to a trailer, it is typically excluded from jet ski insurance because the trailer is being towed by another vehicle.
+Some insurers may cover the damage caused to your jet ski in such an accident, but otherwise this is a matter for your car insurance – and you may be covered if you have a sufficient level of comprehensive car insurance cover.

-Jet ski insurance can only cover you to ride within the allowable geographic areas in your state or territory.
-Each state and territory has heritage areas or other protected areas in which you cannot ride your jet ski.
-See your local marine department’s website for more information:
+Jet ski insurance can only cover you to ride within the allowable geographic areas show on your certificate of insurance.
+Each state and territory has heritage areas or other protected areas in which you cannot ride your jet ski, or where restrictions apply to how you can operate it.
+Contact your insurer or see your local marine department’s website for more information:

 - QLD: Maritime Safety Queensland